SkytAsul/INSA-Typst-Template/packages/silky-report-insa/README.md

 ### 0.3.1
 - Added `insa` option to all templates
 - Added INSA HdF assets
+- Added `student-suffix` option to `insa-stage`
+- Made outline not shown in outline

 ### 0.3.0
 - Added `omit-outline` option to `insa-stage`